Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene

-In summary, we discuss the formation of a spatially phase-coherent planar spin helix and a magnon-induced singularity in a correlated quantum network in TBG, and predict their observable features.
-Owing to the limitations of its 2D nature, direct probing of the helix formation or magnon spectrum, such as with inelastic neutron scatterings~\cite{lovesey-neutron-1984-theory,Helical-spin-theory-NeutronDiff,DyY-ND-PRL,Squires-Neutron-2012,willis-2017-neutron-exp,Furrer-neutron} or resonant inelastic X-ray scatterings~\cite{Luuk-RMP-RIXs,RMP-dynamic-XRS,Brink-RIXS,Fatale-RIXS-review}, might not be practical.
-Alternatively, the spin resonance and paramagnetic susceptibility provide viable options; since the former observable quantity is extensive, fabricating sizable TBG samples will be advantageous~\cite{NCYeh-TBG-growth}.
-Given that conventional 2D Kondo lattice models typically describe noninteracting electrons, observing the features predicted here could unveil an electrically tunable platform that supports interplay between interacting electrons and the Kondo physics.
-This approach is instrumental in revealing a variety of quantum phases in TBG with magnetic adatoms, including strange metals~\cite{Komijani2018,Komijani2019,YYC-2018-SM,YYC-2019-SSC,2020-JF-PRB,sm-phase-PNAS} and topological heavy fermion superconductivity~\cite{Hazra-UTe2,YYC-TKSc-CommPhys}.
+\textit{Conclusions.} We demonstrate the formation of a spatially phase-coherent planar spin helix and a magnon-induced singularity in TBG networks with observable features.
+Owing to its 2D nature, direct probing of the helix formation or magnon spectrum with inelastic neutron scatterings~\cite{lovesey-neutron-1984-theory,Helical-spin-theory-NeutronDiff,DyY-ND-PRL,Squires-Neutron-2012,willis-2017-neutron-exp,Furrer-neutron}, resonant inelastic X-ray scatterings~\cite{Luuk-RMP-RIXs,RMP-dynamic-XRS,Brink-RIXS,Fatale-RIXS-review} or Lorentz microscope~\cite{2012Togawa-LorentzMicroscope} might not be practical.
+Alternatively, spin resonance and paramagnetic susceptibility provide viable options; since the former is extensive, fabricating sizable TBG samples will be advantageous~\cite{NCYeh-TBG-growth}.
+Given that conventional 2D Kondo lattice models typically describe noninteracting electrons, observing the features predicted here could unveil an electrically tunable platform where interacting electrons and Kondo physics interplay.
+This approach is instrumental in revealing various quantum phases, including skyrmion lattices stabilized by external magnetic fields~\cite{Okubo-PRL-2012,Togawa2016}, strange metals~\cite{Komijani2018,Komijani2019,2020-JF-PRB,sm-phase-PNAS} and topological heavy fermion superconductivity~\cite{Hazra-UTe2}.

 \temp [3]{}